 Opening Day

 Opening Day marks the beginning of the season for Major League Baseball, one of the most important days of the year for all fans of the sport that is known as America's National Pastime.
-The season opener usually takes place on the first week of April, but it has sometimes fallen in the last week of March.
-In 2020, because of COVID-19, Opening Day had to be postponed to July 23 and 24.
+The season opener usually takes place in late March or early April.

 Opening Day is a major event for baseball fans because it signifies new beginnings, with all teams starting the season with a clean slate.